Definitions

 Re-exploration after Caesarean Section

-Any woman who has a Caesarean Section (CS) AND who returns to theatre AND
+Any woman who had a Caesarean Section (CS) AND needs to return to theatre, to have

 EITHER